 By: Joanna Carbajal

 We are excited to announce that we are incorporating an eco-friendly solution to our catalog of materials.
 Sustainability is a core value of Ivaldi Group, which we know is also vital for the industries we serve.

-Our eco-friendly materials are PLA and PETG, which are made from scrap 3D printed parts, support material, and plastic water bottles that are grinded into pellets.
+Our eco-friendly materials are Polylactic Acid (PLA) and Polyethylene Terephthalate Glycol (PETG), which are made from scrap 3D printed parts, support material, and plastic water bottles that are grinded into pellets.

 The pellets are then melted together and extruded into filament and wrapped in a spool.
 The spool is then used to print a part.
 By doing so, we are reusing and recycling material instead of adding it to the landfill.

 These materials enable us to 3D print numerous non-critical parts for the maritime industry, including caps and valves, as shown below.
 All new materials added to our portfolio are tested internally and associated with specific parts.
 We don’t expect to get the same properties, so we use recycled materials when the functionality of the part allows for it.

 This part is a cap for a fire hydrant.
 The original cap is made of bronze and is regularly stolen off ships.
 The purpose of these caps is to keep dust and other particles out.
 Our in-house design team redesigned it to be made out of plastic so it would still serve as a cover and would be less likely stolen.

 Valve cover used to shield the valve from dust and debris.